Boston's Go-To Criminal Defense Law Firm

 So, if nothing can be gained from taking one (the results can’t be used in court), and much can be lost (answers are not privileged/protected, and can be introduced as “admissions against penal interest”), why agree to take the test?
 The answer is, you shouldn’t.

-Instead, you should contact an experienced criminal defense attorney like Brad Bailey, who will immediately contact law enforcement and politely decline on your behalf (while also using the phone call as an opportunity to try to learn more about the possible case against you); or will counter with an offer to conduct a polygraph test of his own, using his own experts.
+Instead, you should contact an experienced Massachusetts criminal lawyer like Brad Bailey, who will immediately contact law enforcement and politely decline on your behalf (while also using the phone call as an opportunity to try to learn more about the possible case against you); or will counter with an offer to conduct a polygraph test of his own, using his own experts.
 That way, he can help draft and select questions likely to promote a more favorable result, afford you the opportunity to review them before hand, give you the chance for a practice “dry run,” administer the test in the privacy of his own office with just you, him and his expert present, and keep the results 100% confidential in case the result/outcome is not favorable (for any number of reasons).

 The fact that law enforcement always declines Attorney Bailey’s counteroffer to conduct the polygraph himself basically says everything you need to know about police administered polygraphs (and the hidden agenda behind them).
 They should always be turned down, as should any request to provide any voluntary blood, saliva, hair or DNA sample.
 Again, don’t do law enforcement’s job for them.
-Make them get a warrant; the moment they ask you to voluntarily submit, call an experienced criminal defense lawyer!
+Make them get a warrant; the moment they ask you to voluntarily submit, call an experienced Massachusetts criminal lawyer!

 NO. There is no requirement that anyone has to speak with the police, ever.
 If you don’t want to, you don’t have to.
 If you don’t want to, it is always a good policy and practice to decline politely, but, again, the choice to do so is entirely yours.
 Sometimes a police officer will try to trick you by saying you have to.
 This simply is not true.
 Requests for identification are a bit more complicated, but it’s also true there is no requirement you provide ID when asked — however, failure to do so may well arouse their suspicion and result in more attempted questioning; and in the case of a vehicular stop, it will result in citations, possible impoundment of your vehicle, and other charges.
 But in terms of law enforcement knocking on your door and asking to talk, or calling you on the phone and asking you to come down to the station to “answer some questions,” you have an absolute right to say no.